jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 #link("https://github.com/jitsedesmet/sgv-update-engine")[online].
 The query engine acts as a wrapper around the modular Comunica query engine @bib:comunica.
 We chose to implement a wrapper around Comunica for convenience because it allows us to quickly get results without the need of understanding, or changing Comunicas internal code.
+#IRT["For the paper, we'll have to implement it as part of Comunica, otherwise it defeats the whole purpose of Comunica :-)"]

 For this proof of concept implementation, we will only support essential parts of @sgv.
 We therefore provide an implementation of only the following concepts: